mindsharelabs/wp-ultimate-search/readme.txt

 `<meta name="viewport" content="width=device-width, initial-scale=1.0, maximum-scale=1.0, user-scalable=0" />`

+= I've added a post with some meta fields I'd like to make searchable, but they're not showing up under Post Meta Settings =

+Since Wordpress uses post meta fields to track a lot of things you probably don't care to know about, we've added a filter to WPUS to only show a meta field as an option if it occurs more than three times.
+If you've recently added a meta field to a post, try adding that meta field to two more posts and you should see it appear as an option under Post Meta Settings.

 = More Info =

 Help documents and support forums are available at [Mindshare Labs](http://mindsharelabs.com/).